davidseegert/SFML-and-Eclipse/readme.md

 Extract the downloaded zip-file anywhere you want.
 In this Tutorial we will use the path `C:\sfml`

-## Step 2: Creating an Eclipse Project
+## Step 2: Creating an Eclipse project
 Open _Eclipse Cpp_ and create a new project by clicking:
 `File > New > C++ Project`.
 Name the project whatever you want.
 Below select `Empty Project` as project